 The logic of doing this is intuitive, as having multiple sources of income creates diversification, and makes you less reliant on just one source.

 Creating a new income stream can mean a lot of things, and can broadly be categorized into active and passive income.
-This can include anything from a side consulting business to an investment property that you manage and generate income from.
+This can include anything from a side consulting business to passive investments in real estate.
 Most HNWIs look for something that is passive, where they don’t have to trade their time for money.
 Often they work with other private equity fund managers or real estate sponsors to generate this passive income, like we do with our Income Fund.

 Having another source of income can help provide more margin in your budget and safe-guard you against any surprises.